-Homeless students have certain educational rights: enroll in school without delay even if the student lacks documents normally required for enrollment or while documentation is being obtained; choose between the local school where they are living or the school of origin, when requested by the parent and determined by the district to be in the student's best interest; attend school and participate in school programs with children who are not homeless; and receive all the school services available to other students including transportation services, special educational services where applicable, and meals through the school meals programs.
+McKinney-Vento students have certain educational rights: enroll in school without delay even if the student lacks documents normally required for enrollment or while documentation is being obtained; choose between the local school where they are living or the school of origin, when requested by the family and determined by the district to be in the student's best interest; attend school and participate in school programs with children who are not homeless; and receive all the school services available to other students including transportation services, special educational services where applicable, and meals through the school meals programs.

 To be considered for eligibility, students or their families should complete Form JBC (l)-1 [Student Residency Statement (SRS)].
 The form is available online at www.cobbk12.org in the Board Policy Manual under section JBC (l)-R or at the local school.
 Email the completed form to the Homeless Education Program (HEP) office at HEP@cobbk12.org or give the form to the school.
-Eligibility for homeless education services is for one school year at a time.
-Renewal is not automatic.
-Each school year, a new SRS form should be submitted after July 1, to determine if a student continues to qualify for homeless services.
+Eligibility for McKinney-Vento services is for one school year at a time.
+Each school year, a new SRS form should be submitted after July 1, to determine continued eligibility.

-For more information regarding homeless education services, see Administrative Rule JBC (1)-R, or contact the HEP office at 678-503-0173.
+For more information regarding McKinney-Vento services, see Administrative Rule JBC (1)-R, or contact the HEP office at 678-503-0173.